-Danville and Pittsylvania County have experienced an increase from \$27,081 to \$30,092 from 2005 to 2009.
-Both the state and nation experienced similar in creases with the state at a much higher level than the nation; thus, the region still remains significantly below both the state and nation.
-Caswell County and North Carolina experienced an opposite trend; however, both county and state lie below the national per capita income.
+Danville and Pittsylvania County have experienced an increase from \$28,793 to \$31,297 from 2007 to 2011.
+Both the state and nation experienced similar increases with the state at a much higher level than the nation; thus, the region still remains significantly below both state and national levels.
+Caswell County and North Carolina experienced a similar trend; however, both county and state lie below the national per capita income.